-- In a large bowl, add cooked sushi rice.
-Drizzle 1 tablespoon of sesame oil and sprinkle about 1/2 teaspoon of salt.
-Mix well.
+- In a large bowl, mix together cooked sushi rice, 1 tablespoon of sesame oil, and 1/2 teaspoon of salt.
 Set it aside.

 - Once the water comes to a boil, add the entire bag of spinach.

-- Stir to make sure all the leaves are submerged in boiling water and wilted, about 2-3 minutes.
+- Stir to make sure all the leaves are submerged in boiling water and wilted, about a minute.

-- As soon as all the spinach leaves are wilted, drain and rinse with cold water.
-Make sure all of spinach is in contact with cold water to stop the cooking process.
+- As soon as all the spinach leaves are wilted, drain and submerge them in an ice bath to stop the cooking process for spinach.

 - Squeeze all the water out of spinach and place them in a bowl.
 Season with 1/3 teaspoon of salt and 2 teaspoons of sesame oil.
 Use your hand to mix.
 Set aside.

 - In a medium non-stick skillet, add 2 teaspoons of vegetable oil and stir fry the carrots.
 Season with 1/2 teaspoon of salt.
-Stir until the carrot is bright orange, about 2-3 minutes.
+Cook the carrot until it is bright orange, about 2-3 minutes.
 Set it aside.

-- Cut the Korean pickled radish in third.
-Then cut the pieces into thin strips.
+- Cut the Korean pickled radish into thin strips.
 Set them aside.

-- On a seaweed paper (One side of the seaweed paper is rough and the other side is shiny.
-Place the shiny side down) add the rice.
-The appropriate amount of rice to put on seaweed paper is about a size of baseball.
-Spread the rice evenly on seaweed paper leaving half an inch on top.
+- Cut the seaweed paper into 4 squares.
+Lay the seaweed on the board.
+One side of the seaweed paper is rough and the other side is shiny.
+Place the shiny side down.
+Add a small amount of rice and evenly spread them leaving half an inch on top.

-- About one third from the bottom, place seasoned spinach, cooked carrots, and pickled radish on top of each other.
+- On top of the spread rice, place seasoned spinach, cooked carrots, and pickled radish on top.

-- Grabbing the end of seaweed paper that’s near you, put it over spinach, carrots, and pickled radish to cover and start to roll.
-Once it’s near the end, you can put little water at the end of seaweed paper to secure the roll.
+- Grabbing the end of seaweed paper that’s near you, put it over the fillings, and carefully roll.
+You can brush the seaweed with a little bit of water to secure the roll.
+The water will act as glue.
 Place the seam side down and repeat until you use up all the ingredients.